xavier1195/INFO670/ListManagementApp/README.md

 - Add Birds to List
 - Remove Last Bird
 - Clear all Birds from List
-- View Saved Birds in separate Database Screen
+- View Saved Birds in seperate Database Screen
 - Navigation using Hamburger
 - Storage using AsyncStorage
-- Storage via Firebase
+- Cloud storage via Firebase
-- Storage via MongoDB for bird traits
+- MongoDB integration for bird traits
+- Profile and Flocks screens
+- Game and Image Recognition modules

 ### Install and Setup